rodriggj/machinelearning/readme.md

 - [ ] 2.11 - [Sample a test set, put it aside, and never look at it (no data snooping)](https://github.com/rodriggj/machinelearning/tree/proj01#211---sample-a-test-set-put-it-aside-and-never-look-at-it-no-data-snooping)

 3. Discover and visualize the data to gain insights
+- [ ] 3.1 - Create a copy of the data for exploration
+- [ ] 3.2 - Create a Jupyter notebook to keep a record of your exploration
+- [ ] 3.3 - Study each attribute and its characteristics
+- [ ] 3.4 - For supervised learning tasks, identify the target attribute
+- [ ] 3.5 - Visualize the data
+- [ ] 3.6 - Study the correlations between attributes
+- [ ] 3.7 - Study how you would solve the problem manually
+- [ ] 3.8 - Identify the promising transformations you may want to apply
+- [ ] 3.9 - Identify the extra data that would be useful
+- [ ] 3.10 - Document what you learned

 4. Prepare the data for Machine Learning algorithms
 5. Select a model and train it
 6. Fine-tune your model